stachenov/theme-patcher/README.md

 For other values it's harder, and the only definitive way to get them all is the source code of the IJ Platform and even Swing.
+In particular, the `JBUI.CurrentTheme` class contains a lot of functions that just retrieve some value from the theme by some key.
+So if you see, say, `JBUI.CurrentTheme.ToolWindow.borderColor` getting `"ToolWindow.Stripe.borderColor"`, that's the key you're looking for to change the color of the border between the tool window and the tool window stripe.

+Another way is to browse the files `IntelliJPlatform.themeMetadata.json` and `JDK.themeMetadata.json`.
+They contain a lot of keys and their descriptions.

 Try customizing `Tree.rowHeight` and `*.background` to get started.